puppetlabs/puppet-docs/source/pe/2.5/accounts_class.markdown

 ### `manage_groups`

-Whether to manage a set of shared groups, which can be used by all `pe_accounts::user` resources.
+Specifies whether or not to manage a set of shared groups, which can be used by all `pe_accounts::user` resources.
 If true, your data store must define these groups in the `$groups_hash` variable or the `pe_accounts_groups_hash.yaml` file.
 Allowed values are `true` and `false`; defaults to `true`.

 ### `manage_users`

-Whether to manage a set of `pe_accounts::user` resources.
+Specifies whether or not to manage a set of `pe_accounts::user` resources.
 If true, your data store must define these users in the `$users_hash` variable or the `pe_accounts_users_hash.yaml` file.
 Allowed values are `true` and `false`; defaults to `true`.

 ### `manage_sudoers`

-Whether to add sudo rules to the node's `sudoers` file.
+Specifies whether or not to add sudo rules to the node's `sudoers` file.
 If true, the class will add <!-- TK why the % sign --> `%sudo` and `%sudonopw` groups to the `sudoers` file and give them full sudo and passwordless sudo privileges respectively.
 You will need to make sure that the `sudo` and `sudonopw` groups exist in the groups hash, and that your chosen users have those groups in their `groups` arrays.
 Managing `sudoers` is not supported on Solaris.

 Allowed values are `true` and `false`; defaults to `false`.

 ### `data_store`

-Which data store to use for accounts and groups.
+Specifies the data store to use for accounts and groups.

 When set to `namespace`, data will be read from the puppet class specified in the `data_namespace` parameter.
 When set to `yaml`, data will be read from specially-named YAML files in the `/etc/puppetlabs/puppet/data` directory.
 (If you have changed your `$confdir`, it will look in `$confdir/data`.)
 Example YAML files are provided in the `ext/data/` directory of this module.